alfonso-ferrone/ERUO/README.md

 ## Authors

-The library and the associated scientific publication have been designed and written by:
+The library and the associated scientific publication (DOI: https://doi.org/10.5194/amt-2021-294 ) have been designed and written by:
 * Alfonso Ferrone
 * Anne-Claire Billault-Roux
 * Alexis Berne